gioblu/PJON/strategies/SoftwareBitBang/README.md

 - A pull down resistor in the order of mega ohms could be necessary on the bus to reduce interference, see [deal with interference](https://github.com/gioblu/PJON/wiki/Deal-with-interference).
 In late november 2016 a bug has been discovered, it was on many devices creating a slight inconsistency in the channel state during transitions, most of the times disappearing with the use of a pull-down resistor ([120b2c](https://github.com/gioblu/PJON/commit/120b2c72f1435519e7712adfd2c3f1eecc38557c)), with this bugfix the channel is much more reliable and in most cases there is no more need of a pull-down resistor to have nominal communication speed.
-- Consider that this is not an interrupt driven system and so all the time passed in delay or executing something a certain amount of packets could be potentially lost not received, the packet manager of PJON will do its job scheduling the packet to be sent again in future until is received or `PJON_MAX_ATTEMPTS` sending attempts is reached, but a certain amount of bandwidth can be wasted.
+- Consider that this is not an interrupt driven system and so all the time passed in delay or executing other tasks a certain amount of packets could be potentially lost not received, the packet manager of PJON will do its job scheduling the packet to be sent again in future but a certain amount of bandwidth can be wasted.
 Structure intelligently your loop cycle to avoid huge blind timeframes.
 - `SoftwareBitBang` strategy can have compatibility issues with codebases that are using interrupts, reliability or bandwidth loss can be experienced because of the cyclical